Probate Court

 Informal proceeding are commenced by filing an application directed to the register.
 The application may be for informal probate (informal admission of a will) or appointment of a personal representative or both.
 Informal proceedings are defined in EPIC to mean proceedings for probate of a will or appointment of a personal representative conducted by the probate register without notice to interested persons.
 This material will deal only with informal proceedings.
 Formal proceedings or a request for supervised administration will be covered in subsequent notes.

 Only an "interested person" may file an application for informal probate or appointment or both.
-Interested person is defined very broadly by MCL 700.1105(a):
+An interested person is defined very broadly by MCL 700.1105(c):

-"interested person" includes, but is not limited to, an heir, devisee, child, spouse, creditor, and beneficiary and any other person that has a property right in or claim against a trust estate or the estate of a decedent, ward, or protected individual; a person that has priority for appointment as personal representative; and a fiduciary representing an interested person.
+"Interested person" or "person interested in an estate" includes, but is not limited to, the incumbent fiduciary; an heir, devisee, child, spouse, creditor, and beneficiary, and any other person that has a property right in or claim against a trust estate or the estate of a decedent, ward, or protected individual; a person that has priority for appointment as personal representative; and a fiduciary representing an interested person.
+Identification of interested persons may vary from time to time and shall be determined according to the particular purposes of, and matter involved in, a proceeding, and by the supreme court rules.

 There are two important terms that should probably be briefly defined now.
 Devisee is a person designated to receive property in a will.
 Heir is a person who is entitled under the statute of intestate succession to a decedent's property.